robfletcher/midcentury-ipsum/README.md

+A filler text generator built with [Ratpack](http://ratpack-framework.org/).

 **Mid-Century Ipsum** is live at [midcentury-ipsum.herokuapp.com](http://midcentury-ipsum.herokuapp.com/).

-A filler text generator built with [Ratpack](http://ratpack-framework.org/).

 Append a number to the URL to get that many paragraphs of text (the default is 4).
 You can also use an *Accept* header to get `text/plain` or `application/json` data instead of HTML.

 Pull requests with additional text welcome!
-The text is currently in the `IpsumGenerator` class but I will move it to a resource file at some point.